Flawion/KOControls/README.md

   <img src="https://raw.githubusercontent.com/Flawion/KOControls/1.0/ReadmeImages/itemscollectionpicker3.png" width="500" title="Default and after customization">
 </p>

 You can use predefined function to present items picker at the screen like below.
 Action viewLoaded lets you to set title of barView and left / right button to accept or cancel dialog's result.
-You need to remember to set ```contentHeight``` or ```contentWidth``` depending on alignments of main view, because UICollectionView can't  define how much size need.
-In the default situation you have to set ```contentHeight``` because ```mainViewVerticalAlignment``` is different than ```.fill```.
+You need to remember to set ```mainView.contentHeight``` or ```mainView.contentWidth``` depending on alignments of main view, because UICollectionView can't  define how much size need.
+In the default situation you have to set ```mainView.contentHeight``` because ```mainViewVerticalAlignment``` is different than ```.fill```.
 Setting and managing items through UICollectionViewDataSource need to be handle by the user.

 ```swift
 _ = presentItemsCollectionPicker(itemsCollectionLayout : UICollectionViewFlowLayout(), viewLoadedAction: KODialogActionModel(title: "Select your country", action: {